MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Introduction

-Distinct from the indoor household and driving environments, the urban space has unique characteristics.
-Let's follow the adventure of a last-mile delivery bot, who aims to deliver a lunch order from a nearby pizzeria to the campus.
-First, it faces a long-horizon journey across several street blocks at a one-mile distance, with multifarious road hazards, such as fragmented curbs and rugged ground caused by tree roots on sidewalks.
-Then, it must safely navigate the cluttered street full of obstacles like trash bins, parked scooters, and potted plants.
-In addition, it needs to handle pedestrians and crowds properly to avoid collisions.
-It should also take special care around disabled people in wheelchairs.
-Thus, the layout diversity, object distribution, and dynamic complexity bring unique challenges to the design of simulation environments and the study of the generalizability and safety of Embodied AI agents operating in urban spaces.
+Distinct from the indoor household and driving tasks, micromobility plays an essential role in providing accessibility (\textit{e.g.}, electric wheelchairs) and convenience (\textit{e.g.}, food delivery bots) in the public urban space, while it also brings \textbf{\textit{unique challenges}} for mobile machines and the underlying embodied AI agents.
+Let's follow the adventure of a last-mile delivery bot, who aims to deliver a lunch order from a nearby pizzeria to the campus (Figure~\ref{fig:intro} (Bottom)).
+First, it faces a long-horizon task in \textbf{large scale} scenes across several street blocks, which span a significantly larger space than the indoor household environment.
+Second, it needs to deal with \textbf{multifarious terrains}, such as fragmented curbs and rugged ground caused by tree roots on sidewalks, which are seldom seen in indoor and driving environments.
+Then, it must safely navigate the cluttered street full of \textbf{diverse obstacles} like trash bins, parked scooters, and potted plants, which is absent in driving scenarios while with large obstacles variations compared to indoor scenes.
+In addition, it needs to handle \textbf{dense pedestrians} on sidewalks to avoid collisions, especially taking care of disabled people in wheelchairs, which do not exist in indoor and driving environments.
+Thus, the large scales, multifarious terrains, diverse obstacles, and dense pedestrians bring unique challenges to AI-driven mobile machines moving in cities, as well as the design of simulation environments for the training and evaluation of the embodied AI models.
+In this work, we present \textbf{MetaUrban} -- a compositional simulation platform aiming to facilitate the research of AI-driven micromobility.
+First, we introduce \textit{Hierarchical Layout Generation}, a procedural generation approach that can generate infinite layouts hierarchically from street blocks to sidewalks, functional zones, and object locations.
+It can generate scenes at an arbitrary scale with various connections and divisions of street blocks, obstacle locations, and complex terrains.
+Then, we design the \textit{Scalable Obstacle Retrieval}, an automatic pipeline for acquiring an arbitrary number of high-quality objects with real-world distribution, to fill the urban space.
+We first compute the object category distribution from worldwide urban scene data to form a description pool.
+Then, with the sampled descriptions from the pool, we design a VLM-based open-vocabulary searching schema, which can effectively retrieve objects from large-scale 3D asset repositories.
+These two modules are critical for improving the \textit{generalizability} of trained agents.